 Opening hours: Daily 11am to 10pm

-While I often pop by 313 Somerset and ION Orchard, I seldom do so for Lucky Plaza.
-But that is not the case now with the discovery of My Favourite Cafe.
-At just $4.90, you can get yourself a bowl of yong tau foo with noodles.
-One thoughtful gesture by the chefs is that they’ll put your deep-fried ingredients in a separate bowl to prevent it from turning soggy in the soup.
+Have your own pick of ingredients for your bowl of yong tau foo, before you’re charged accordingly.
+One thoughtful gesture by the chefs is that they’ll put your deep-fried ingredients in a separate bowl to prevent them from turning soggy in the soup.
 Like most yong tau foo stalls, My Favourite Cafe offers both soup and dry versions.
 The fried meatballs and braised mushrooms are must-haves here!

 Tel: 6734 6935

-Another low-key but good restaurant to check out in town is I Want My Noodle, which serves up Indonesian bak mee.
-Some of their interesting dishes are My Lor Bah Noodle ($12.90) and My Truffle Oil Noodle ($9.90).
-The former comes with a gigantic slab of Japanese-style braised pork belly, while the latter releases a strong truffle aroma as the springy noodles soak up the generous amount of truffle oil, matched with their springy noodles.
+Another low-key but good restaurant to check out in town is I Want My Noodle, which serves up Indonesian bak mie.
+Some of their interesting dishes are My Lor Bah Noodle ($13.90) and My Truffle Oil Noodle ($10.90).
+The former comes with a gigantic slab of Japanese-style braised pork belly, while the latter wafts with the aroma of truffle oil, matched with their springy noodles.

-Check out our full review of I Want My Noodle!
+Check out our I Want My Noodle review!

 Address: 1 Scotts Road, 03-14/15, Shaw Centre, Singapore 228208|